mattroberts297/slf4s/README.md

-# slf4s
+# About

-Simple Logging Facade for Scala
+A Simple Logging Facade for Scala (SLF4S) built on top of SLF4J.

 # Features
 * Logger methods that support lazy evaluation of messages;